ms-iot/ROSOnWindows/docs/Turtlebot/Turtlebot3.md

 roslaunch turtlebot3_gazebo turtlebot3_gazebo_cartographer_demo.launch
 ```

-After a few moments, you will see Gazebo running a simulated world with your simulated TurtleBot, RViz running the mapping progress, and a simulation node to drive the TurtleBot random walking.
+After a few moments, you will see Gazebo running a simulated world with your simulated TurtleBot3, RViz running the mapping progress, and a simulation node to drive the TurtleBot3 random walking.

 ![](../Assets/Turtlebot3_Gazebo_SLAM.gif)